BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - By Clicking the "Import Product Templates" button product type Variable will get imported from woocommerce in odoo.
     - When 'force_import_variable_products' boolean option is set to 'True', variable products can be imported from Woocommerce,irrespective of whether the data is up-to-date or not.
     - "Import Product Templates" follows same configurations as the "Import Products" functionality.
+    - If the 'Map Product Based On SKU' Boolean at the backend level is set to True, the system will update an existing product template with a matching SKU to the default code instead of creating a new product template.

 * Product Attributes Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.